faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 Unfortunately, the API was abused as a way of tracking the user - a privacy violation\index{violation!privacy}.
 Therefore, Apple introduced a policy from iOS 7 where they would return a fixed MAC address always.

 Apple could have chosen to crash our app when any call to `sysctl`\index{command!sysctl} was made.
-However, `sysctl` is a general-purpose low level call which can be used for other valid purposes.
+However, `sysctl` is a general-purpose low-level call which can be used for other valid purposes.
 Therefore the policy set by iOS was to return a fixed MAC address `02:00:00:00:00:00`\index{02:00:00:00:00:00} whenever that was requested.

 ### Camera Example